-Hamilton engaged in through, for example, the centralization of debt, is not the same thing as spinning myths about national unity or greatness; it is the difference between history and myth.
+If Miranda plays with myths and traditions and employs storytelling that serves the present, he is entitled to do so since, as he says, "I am writing a musical, not dealing with historical argument - and I can make stuff up if I want to.
+I have that dramatic license that you [historians] may not have."91 Historians have a different responsibility to their audiences and to the past.
+Yet, Miranda's presentation of the fraught forging of national unity through the exercise of human agency might also recognize the current cultural moment as an opportunity to restart history.
+Perhaps Hamilton, straddling the divide between identity politics and the rise of populism, signals the end of the end of history?
+We can recognize that the creative historical act of nation-building that Alexander Hamilton engaged in through, for example, the centralization of debt, is not the same thing as spinning myths about national unity or greatness; it is the difference between history and myth.
 Yet, with presentism as the driving force there is a risk of understanding all history-writing as myth-making.
-Or, as Baudrillard suggests, perhaps our present relationship to time (our "regime of historicity") is an indication that history is placing itself into the dustbin of history?88 Whether the end of history has in fact ended, or we are condemned to "play out" an illusory ending in a hyper-teleological way, acting out the end of the end, ad infinitum, remains to be seen.
+Or, as Baudrillard suggests, perhaps our present relationship to time (our "regime of historicity") indicates that history is placing itself into the dustbin of history?92 Whether the end of history has in fact ended, or we are condemned to "play out" an illusory ending in a hyper-teleological way, acting out the end of the end of the end, ad infinitum, remains to be seen.
+Miranda's Hamilton expresses in artistic form the tensions and frustrations of an America stuck in the present, with both past and future acting as mirrors rather than sources of inspiration or calls to action.

 Many historians are concerned about the impact of growing presentism on the ability to write history.
 AHA president Lynn Hunt went so far in 2002 as to warn that the presentism of our current historical understanding "threatens to put us out of business as historians" since study of the contemporary past can easily be farmed out to political scientists or sociologists.
-Historians endanger their USP f they place the needs of the present in the forefront of their concerns.
-More worrying is the mission creep as we eye the popularity of historical fiction - novels, plays, and musicals - and seek some of the limelight for ourselves, forgetting our professional commitments to historical truth.
-Historian Joanne Freeman warns that Hamilton represents a not-obviously fictional "twenty-first century version of the past that is hard to teach against."
-Our failure of nerve, or loss of confidence, in framing history and in the robustness of the stories we tell reinforces the "sense that only the present exists...," as Hartog has it, and our relationship with time becomes "characterised by the tyranny of the instant and by the treadmill of unending now."
+93 Historians endanger their USP if they place the needs of the present in the forefront of their concerns.
+94 More worrying is the mission creep as we eye the popularity of historical fiction - novels, plays, and musicals - and seek some of the limelight for ourselves, forgetting our professional commitments to historical truth.
+Historian Joanne Freeman warns that Hamilton represents a not-obviously fictional "twenty-first century version of the